THGLab/iShiftML/README.md

 `iShiftML/scripts/hparam_tuning` has necessary code for doing hyperparameter tuning using the NNI package.
 If you want to do your own hyperparameter tuning, first install NNI according to https://github.com/microsoft/nni, and then run `nni_tuner.py` to start the tuning process.
 Make sure you have checked the `config.yml` file and changed all data paths.

 ### Training models
-The entrance script for training models is `iShiftML/scripts/active_learning/run_attention_aev.py`, which will train a model using parameters and dataset specified in `config.yml`.
+The entrance script for training models is `iShiftML/scripts/active_learning/run_attention_aev.py` or `iShiftML/scripts/active_learning/run_attention_tev.py` (requiring tev.hdf5 prepared), which will train a model using parameters and dataset specified in `config.yml`.
 You can change the settings in `config.yml` to fit your own needs.
 Check comments in the `config.yml` to understand its usage.

 ## Development guidelines